igorganich/damn-vulnerable-defi-halmos/test/selfie/README.md

     ++payloadsPushedCounter;
 }
 ```
 A bit like our Frankenstein from [Truster](https://github.com/igorganich/damn-vulnerable-defi-halmos/tree/master/test/truster#echidna), isn't it?
 Again, I draw your attention to the fact that only 2 functions that can be launched inside `executeAction` are considered here, and the function is already so huge.
-And the parameters of these functions are not abstract, but hardened.
+And the parameters of these functions are not abstract, but hard-coded.
 Against this background, the usability of Halmos is obvious.
 ### Call actions
 After the setup is complete, the fuzzer has the ability to run all these functions.
 `receiveTokens` has functionality for this: